triggermesh/docs/docs/sources/awsdynamodb.md

 ### Amazon Resource Name (ARN)

-A fully qualified ARN is required to uniquely identify the AWS DynamoDB Table.
+A fully qualified ARN is required to uniquely identify the Amazon DynamoDB Table.

 This ARN can be obtained directly from the _Overview_ tab after clicking the DynamoDB Table name in the list of existing tables.
 It typically has the following format: